billyxs/faasr/README.md

 - Merge default request params with function override params
 - Transform the request params
 - Invoke the request to the service
-- If error successful
+- If result is successful
   - Transform the response
-  - If error is thrown in the transform, the request results in an error
+  - If error is thrown in the response transform, the request results in an error
     - Transform the error
 - If result is an error
   - Transform the error